kavia-common/sow-generator-platform-17223-17232/frontend_reactjs/README_SOW_VERIFICATION.md

 This guide outlines the exact steps to verify that:
 1) User-entered SOW form data merges ONLY into the selected template.
 2) The Review screen reflects the selected template and user inputs.
-3) The exported Word document corresponds to the selected template with accurate data.
+3) The exported Word document corresponds to the selected template with accurate data, using a valid DOCX package.
+4) The input fields do not flicker during typing.

 Pre-requisites:
 - App running at http://localhost:3000 (or the workspace URL shown in your environment).
 - Environment variables configured: REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_KEY in the .env file at the project root for the frontend container if authentication/data flows are used.

+DOCX Export Dependencies (must be installed):
+- Install required packages in the frontend project: npm install docxtemplater pizzip --workspace ./frontend_reactjs

+Template files (for exact template export; optional but recommended):
+- Place the exact template files to avoid fallback mode:
+  - frontend_reactjs/public/templates/T&M_Supplier_SoW_Template.docx
+  - frontend_reactjs/public/templates/Fixed price_Supplier_SoW_Template.docx

+Optional default assets:
+- frontend_reactjs/public/assets/default_logo.png
+- frontend_reactjs/public/assets/default_signature.png
+If absent, the exporter proceeds without fallback images.

 Test Data (Sentinel Inputs):
 Use distinctive values to easily spot them in the review and in the exported document.
 For example: